Sodium: sodium iodide

-The sodium in sodium iodide formally is in the oxidation state 1.
+The oxidation number of sodium in sodium iodide is 1.

 - Hill system formula: I1Na1